Tacoma Rainiers Game Notes: at Sugar Land (5:05 PT)

 KO-SIGN: Rainiers RHP Stephen Kolek was named Seattle Mariners MiLB Reliever of The Month for July, by the organization: 9 G, 13.0 IP, 1.38 ERA (2 ER), 4 BB, 18 K, 8 H, 0.92 WHIP, .186 BAA.
 After striking out all four batters he faced in a dominant 1.1 IP on Wednesday (7th & 8th), Kolek has allowed only two runs over his past 18.2 IP (0.96 ERA).
 He's spun four straight scoreless appearances, and has been scoreless in 10 of his last 12 games pitched.

-YO...JAKE!: Rainiers 3B/1B Jake Scheiner has 25 home runs in 94 games of his Triple-A debut season, extending an already career-high total.
-He hit 21 homers last year at Double-A Arkansas.

-Scheiner has homered 15x during home games, and is threatening Adrian Garrett's record of 19 homers in a season at Cheney Stadium (1971).
-Garrett, an outfielder for the 1971 Tacoma Cubs, still holds the franchise single-season home run record, with 43 (131 GP).
-Originally a 4th round draft pick of Philadelphia in 2017, Scheiner was traded to Seattle for OF Jay Bruce on 6/2/19.

-THE REAL DELO: Tacoma outfielder Zach DeLoach leads the Rainiers with exactly 100 hits (Jake Scheiner, 92), through the first 92 games of his Triple-A debut.
-DeLoach is one of six players in the PCL with 100 or more hits entering today's action; Round Rock's Elier Hernandez leads the circuit with 111 (94 GP).
-DeLoach's 57 walks and 162 total bases also rank league top 10.
+THE REAL DELO: Tacoma outfielder Zach DeLoach leads the Rainiers with 102 hits (Jake Scheiner, 92), through the first 93 games of his Triple-A debut.
+DeLoach is one of seven players in the PCL with 100 or more hits entering today's action; Round Rock's Elier Hernandez leads the circuit with 111 (94 GP).
+DeLoach's 57 walks and 164 total bases also rank league top 10.

-O'Keefe has homered in four of six games (hit safely in all), and 20 home runs are four shy of his career-high and rank fourth in the Pacific Coast League.
+O'Keefe has homered in five of seven games (hit safely in all), and 21 home runs are three shy of his career-high and rank fourth in the Pacific Coast League.
 He slugged 24 HR in 2021 over 105 games split between Double-A Arkansas and Tacoma (13 HR in 56 GP of Triple-A debut).

 • Discuss this story on the Pacific Coast League message board...